 As you enter the museum, you’re greeted by a cast of a Tyrannosaurus skull that the kids can look at and touch.
 Head to the Ice Age room to see exhibits of animals that once lived in Colorado along with living reptiles and amphibians.
 Don’t forget to stop by the gift shop to take home dinosaur-themed hats, shirts, and toys, as well as educational material on this time of earth’s history and the creatures that lived on the land.

 See lions, tigers, bears, wolves, and other wild animals that were rescued from unhealthy and abusive situations now thriving in a large open habitat when you visit The Wild Animal Sanctuary located at 2999 Count Road 53 in Keenesburg.
 You’ll walk along the Mile Into the Wild Walkway that soars over the habitats to see over 600 rehabilitated animals in a natural environment.

 Unlike a zoo experience, a visit to the Wild Animal Experience is a great place to learn about these animals without seeing them in cages or pens, but roaming freely about the 10,000-acre enclosed sanctuary.
 Make sure and stop at the Education Center to learn more about the important work that the team at The Wild Animal Sanctuary does.

-Our team at Crème de la Crème of Thornton, Colorado, hope you and your family enjoyed taking your kids to these amazing educational destinations in our area.
+Our team at Crème de la Crème of Lone Tree, Colorado, hope you and your family enjoyed taking your kids to these amazing educational destinations in our area.
 Which location did your kids enjoy visiting the most?
 What was their favorite thing to do?
 Did we miss a hidden gem that you can recommend to us?
 If so, feel free to let us know and we’ll add your suggestion to our list.